-At this point, many sales and marketing leaders know the concept of a “revenue team” — the chief buzzword that promises to align your sales and marketing teams into one, money-making machine.
+At this point, many sales and marketing leaders know the concept of a “revenue team” — the chief buzzword that promises to align your sales and marketing teams into a single money-making machine.

-But this is a buzzword that actually delivers on its promise.
+But this is one buzzword that actually delivers on its promise.

 But when you fail to position your revenue team correctly, giving it the full attention and commitment it needs, it will easily slip into the rank-and-file of “just another pointless meeting.”

-So, how do you know if you're managing your revenue team the right way?
+So, how do you know if your revenue team is functioning as it should?

-When I’m helping a business implement this, I usually go straight to the sales team and ask one tiny, little question:
+When I’m helping businesses improve this part of the process, I usually go straight to the sales team and ask one tiny, little question:

 Marketers don’t inherently know what content salespeople need to make their jobs easier.
 Salespeople don’t recognize how the efforts of marketing can drastically change their processes and conversations.
 These two traditionally separate departments need to be regularly bumping shoulders.